How to Grow Chives & Get a Bountiful Harvest Like Never Before

 If you are planning on eating the flowers too, because they are edible, keep a couple of plants for that purpose.
 Once the flowers begin fading, cut the plant two inches from the ground and the second set of leaves will start to emerge.

 The process of harvesting should ideally start about 30 days after the transplant or 60 days after the seeding process begins.

 The edible flowers are great in salads but remember to separate the head of the flowers which is a cluster of smaller flowers.

 The bulbs of these plants are edible too but it is not recommended to eat them.
 Then there’s the stalk that can be eaten but it has no taste and is quite tough to chew your way through it.

 Refrigeration: Chives are best consumed when they are fresh off the plant.
 But if you want to store them, you can cut the base of the leaves and place them in a glass filled with water to a couple of inches of height.
 Keep an eye on them and replace the water regularly.

-You can also wrap them in a moist paper towel and place them in a sealed plastic bag in the refrigerator.
+You can also wrap them in a moist paper towel or paper towel alternatives and place them in a sealed plastic bag in the refrigerator.
 They can last this way for up to 7 days.
 Make sure to wash them before storing.